What I Do

 My research focuses on predictive modeling of collective behavior in biological systems using real-world data.
 How do functional biological aggregates emerge from the behavior of networks of heterogeneous individuals?

 I lead the Collective Logic Lab at Arizona State University.
-I am faculty in the School of Complex Adaptive Systems, the Global Biosocial Complexity Initiative, and the ASU-SFI Center for Biosocial Complex Systems, a joint venture between Arizona State University and the Santa Fe Institute.
+I am faculty in the School of Complex Adaptive Systems, the Global Biosocial Complexity Initiative, and the ASU-SFI Center for Biosocial Complex Systems.
 Here you can find my CV.

 I am especially interested in methods of model selection, inferring simplified models that are necessary for making good predictions when one has limited data and limited computational power.